 This album documents the extensive tour of the Indian subcontinent undertaken by the Prince of Wales, Edward VII, the eldest son of Queen Victoria.
-He travelled widely across India from November 1875 and concluded the tour in May of 1876.
-Following the revolt of 1857, the British Royals embarked on long tours to establish relations… Read more »
+Prince Edward travelled widely across India between November 1875 to May 1876.
+Following the revolt of 1857, the British Royals embarked on long tours to establish relations with their colonies and… Read more »

 ‘Wanderings of a Pilgrim, in Search of the Picturesque, During Four-and-Twenty Years in the East; With Revelations of Life in the Zenana’ was authored by Fanny Parkes Parlby.
 Published by P. Richardson in 1850, the rarebook includes several illustrations and offers a British female perspective on Indian life in the 19th century.